RanFeng/modular-music-visualizer/docs/RUNNING_ON_LINUX.md

 As long as you have a working Python + dependencies, FFmpeg binaries and a OpenGL capable GPU or can make a GLFW context on the CPU you should be ok running this.

-Also install optional dependency `mpv` for a post processing interface.
+Also install optional dependency `mpv` for a post processing interface, see their [installation guide](https://mpv.io/installation/)

+For musescore visit their [downloads guide](https://musescore.org/en/download#Linux)

+Search on installing Golang for your distro if you want to use MMVShaderShady, and probably the `mesa` package for `egl`, don't know if it's included in NVIDIA drivers or how it'll work, please report back.

 <hr>
 <p align="center">